JordanDaudu/Dungeons_And_Dragons/README.md

 Some of the sound effects and music tracks used in this project were sourced from popular games such as **Octopath Traveler** and **Persona 5**.
 These assets are used solely for educational purposes to enhance the learning experience and are **not intended for redistribution, resale, or commercial use**.

 If you are the copyright holder of any asset and wish for it to be removed from this repository, please contact me and I will promptly comply.

+## 👤 Author

+This project was created by **[Jordan Dudu]** – connect with me on [LinkedIn](https://www.linkedin.com/in/jordan-daudu-cpp-python-java/).

+---

+## 🤝 Special Thanks

+Special thanks to [Joe](https://github.com/joe140601) for helpful insights and contributions during development documenting the project, testing and revisioning.